buzzr6/librealsense/wrappers/python/examples/readme.md

 sudo apt install python-pip<br>
 sudo apt-get install python python-dev

-pip install pyrealsense2 (dont need to do it) need to build out in the librealsense/build/wrappers/python after running the generl cmake with the python flag, that builds the pyrealsense 2, then update PYTHONPATH to be where the pyrealsense is
+Need to build out in the librealsense/build/wrappers/python after running the generl cmake with the python flag, that builds the pyrealsense 2, then update PYTHONPATH to be where the pyrealsense is /usr/bin/local

 sudo apt-get update && sudo apt-get upgrade